hayzedd2/snippet-cli/README.md

 ## Tips

 - Line numbers start at 1 (not 0)
-- The `startline` parameter is always required
+- The `startline` parameter is always required when not using `save all`
 - For single-line snippets, omit the `endline` parameter
 - When `endline` is specified, both start and end lines are included in the snippet
+- Use `save all` when you want to store the entire contents of a file